GHHS Student Services/Counseling

 Step 1: Attend a student interest meeting at your high school

-Step 2: Parent and/or student attend informational Early College meeting
+Step 2: Parent and/or student attend virtual informational Early College meeting

 Step 3: If interested in Early College complete the Muskegon Community College application online